felipeclarindo/disaster-pulse-mobile/README.md

 # Disaster Pulse Mobile

-Mobile Application to get reports and can make the stock using a vision computational to identify motos in a patio.
+Mobile Application to create alerts and send to the population about natural disasters.

 ## Technologies Used